upper/gopkg/README.md

 ### Versioning support

-`vanity` also comes with versioning support from the original [http://gopkg.in](http://gopkg.in) with no extra cost.
+`vanity` also comes with versioning support from the original [http://gopkg.in](http://gopkg.in) at no extra cost.
 For instance, the following import

 ```